CobayaSampler/cobaya/docs/installation.rst

 .. code:: bash

    $ git clone https://YOUR_USERNAME@github.com/YOUR_USERNAME/cobaya.git
-   $ pip install --editable cobaya[test] --upgrade
+   $ python -m pip install --editable cobaya[test,gui] --upgrade

 (add the --user option if you don't have write access to the default pip installation location).
-Here ``cobaya[test]`` should include the square brackets.
+Here ``cobaya[test,gui]`` should include the square brackets.
+Remove ``,gui`` if desired to avoid unnecessary dependencies.

 Alternatively, you can clone from the official **cobaya** repo (but this way you won't be able to upload your changes!).

 .. code:: bash

    $ git clone https://github.com/CobayaSampler/cobaya.git
-   $ pip install --editable cobaya[test] --upgrade
+   $ python -m pip install --editable cobaya[test,gui] --upgrade

 In any of both cases, this puts you in the last commit of **cobaya**, and install the requisites for both running and testing (to ignore the testing requisites, remove ``[test]`` from the commands above).
 If you want to start from the last release, say version 1.0, do, from the cobaya folder,